Monogamy: People's Republic of China

 The first class antagonism which appears in history coincides with the development of the antagonism between man and woman in monogamian marriage, and the first class oppression with that of the female sex by the male. ...
 [T]he wellbeing and development of the one group are attained by the misery and repression of the other.

 The monogamous family is distinguished from the pairing family by the far greater durability of wedlock, which can no longer be dissolved at the pleasure of either party.
 As a rule, it is only the man who can still dissolve it and cast off his wife.

 However, the communist revolutionaries in China chose to take the Western viewpoint of monogamy as giving women and men equal rights in marriage.
 The newly formed Communist government established monogamy as the only legal form of marriage.

 "The 1950 Marriage Law called for sweeping changes in many areas of family life.
 It forbade any 'arbitrary and compulsory' form of marriage that would be based on the superiority of men and would ignore women's interests.
 The new democratic marriage system was based on the free choice of couples, monogamy, equal rights for both sexes, and the protection of the lawful interests of women.
 It abolished the begetting of male offspring as the principal purpose of marriage and weakened kinship ties which reduced the pressure on women to bear many children, especially sons.
 With arranged marriages prohibited, young women could choose their own marriage partners, share the financial cost of setting up a new household, and have equal status in household and family decision-making.
 The Government then initiated an extensive campaign of marriage-law education, working jointly with the Communist Party, women's federations, trade unions, the armed forces, schools and other organizations."

-Africa

-The African Union has adopted the Protocol on the Rights of Women in Africa (the Maputo Protocol).
 While the protocol does not suggest making polygamous marriage illegal, Article 6 does state that "monogamy is encouraged as the preferred form of marriage and that the rights of women in marriage and family, including in polygamous marital relationships are promoted and protected."
 The protocol entered into force on 25 November 2005.